cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Basic validity

+Two kinds of validity errors can occur in the basic generic data model:

 Duplicate keys in a map:
 : Generic decoders ({{generic}}) make data available to applications using the native CBOR data model.
 That data model includes maps